I never had the “Birds and Bees Talk” with my parents.

 I suppose it was better than nothing, but I remember the birds and bees booklet raising more questions than it answered.

 Unfortunately, I didn’t feel comfortable going to either of my parents for more information.

 This probably explains why I did not tell Mom when I got my period.
 I simply went through a crazy amount of toilet paper until my mother finally figured it out.

 Magically, a big pink box appeared in my room with the words “Starter Kit” in swirly girly letters.
 The items inside seemed dated and even included a belt-gizmo to use with maxi pads that had front and back tails.
 Are you kidding me?
 I wanted the peel-and-stick pads!

 At the time, I did not mourn the absence of tampons.
 You do what with them?
 How?

-I remember when my own girls became old enough for the Birds and Bees talk.
-One day, as we drove by a domestic violence billboard, my First-Born asked, “What’s rape?”
+I remember when my own girls became old enough for the birds and bees talk.
+One day, as we drove by a domestic violence billboard, my firstborn child asked, “What’s rape?”
 Since her younger siblings were in the car, I told her to hold that thought until later.